 Denver Story Trek – Learn the stories behind many of the historic sites around town.
 You can walk, drive, or bike and then listen to the MP3s of info.
 LOVE this concept!

 Children’s Museum of Denver – While this is only free one day a month it is worth taking advantage of if you are in town!
 That free day is every first Tuesday of the month from 4-8 PM.

 Union Station – This 100-year-old building is amazing just to check out, but there is plenty to do here as well.
 Lots of window shopping and food, plus it’s a great place to people watch!

 Mile High Flea Market – This is part flea market, part farmers market, and part carnival.
-There is live music rides, food and more.
+There are live music rides, food, and more.
 It’s worth a visit just to take in the sights!

 Larimer Square – This is Denver’s oldest city block.
 While the area is now shops and restaurants, they have lots of events, so many sure to check out the calendar while in town!

 Rocky Mountain Arsenal – This is a 15,000-acre wildlife refuge and visitor center.
 It is free to visit, and there is so much to see and learn.
 Plus who can pass up the chance to see some bison?

 Sloan’s Lake – Head here just for the view alone but there are some great statues to take in and even some Bald Eagle sightings!